jesenteh/cryptosmt-boomerang/README.md

 # CryptoSMT-Boomerang
 New module for the CryptoSMT tool to support automatic boomerang search.
+This repository also contains the codes for the related-key attack on WARP (warp-verification)

 Instructions:
 1. Install the CryptoSMT tool (https://github.com/kste/cryptosmt) - See installation.txt.